© 2016 Sea Teach Limited. All Rights Reserved. Website by Fire Flash Design.

 Note - training is free for all UK based customers, some travel costs may apply for remote areas.
 Contact us to find out more.

-The Parasail is a symmetrical spinnaker, that can be flown like a kite, or like an asymmetric.
+The Parasailor is a symmetrical spinnaker, that can be flown like a kite, or like an asymmetric.
 It has two unique design features that distinguish it from traditional spinnakers.

 The wing and the vents work together to manage the air as it passes into and through the sail.

-The wind is filling the Parasail and driving you forward (see slide 3).
+The wind is filling the Parasailor and driving you forward (see slide 3).

 Some of the wind is channelled through the sail and out through the vents.
 Any excessive gusts of wind (that would normally cause a spinnaker to broach) are spilled through the vents and harmlessly out to sea.
 This virtually eliminates broaching when sailing downwind.

-Under normal conditions, the wind also flows above and below the surface of the wing, holding the wing open - giving the Parasail its distinctive shape.
+Under normal conditions, the wind also flows into the wing, which is full of hollow air pockets.
+These inflate and hold the wing open - giving the Parasailor its distinctive shape.
 The wing is now acting like a soft batten, across the widest point of the sail, keeping it held open and providing stability.

-It also helps to prevent the collapse of the Parasail in light or fluky airs.
+It also helps to prevent the collapse of the Parasailor in light or fluky airs.

-The air filling the Parasail provides forward drive.
+The air filling the Parasailor provides forward drive.

-However, having the vents in the sail does not result in a reduction in performance (relative to conventional downwind sails).
+However, having the vents in the sail does not result in a reduction in performance (relative to other spinnakers)

-Secondly, the fabric is extremely light aeronautical-grade nylon, which requires less wind strength to gain the same performance of conventional downwind sails.
+Secondly, the fabric is extremely light aeronautical-grade nylon (§), which requires less wind strength to gain the same performance of other spinnakers.

 The air is managed as it passes through the wing to increase performance and efficiency....

-The air filling the Parasail is accelerated through the vents and passes above and below the surface of the wing.
+The air filling the Parasailor is accelerated through the vents and passes above and below the surface of the wing.

 The shape of the wing creates fast moving air (low pressure) above the wing, and slow moving air (high pressure) below.